 Eligibility

 The Artist Support Grant is intended to support a broad range of talented artists in the genres of visual arts, performing arts, literary arts, music composition, choreography, and interdisciplinary arts.
 Eligible candidates may be either emerging or established artists.
-Applicants should demonstrate a commitment to spending a significant portion of their time on their work as artists.
-Both individual artists and small, unincorporated groups of collaborating artists are eligible to apply.

 Artist, if you’ve mastered the basic techniques of your art form, and you’re undertaking a project that will further your professional artistic career, or you’ve been a working artist for a long time, and you’re undertaking a project that will move you to a new stage in your professional artistic career.
 This grant is open to you.
 Please check out the guidelines and application.